 During our research, we didn’t encounter any other pillows that matched Purple’s design.
 Instead, the closest options we found was constructed primarily of memory foam, with a shallow top layer of gel used for cooling.

 So, the question becomes: Will The Purple Pillow’s triangular columns deliver more comfort than your existing pillow?

-We didn’t test it ourselves, but the bottom line is that no single pillow from any manufacturer will work for every sleeper.
+The bottom line is that no single pillow from any manufacturer will work for every sleeper.
 We all have our own needs and preferences, which can often be addressed in a multitude of ways.
 But if you have chronic pain or are experiencing insomnia, be sure to involve your physician in the decision-making process.

 With this said, with the help of professionals, we’ve learned in the past that a good place to start is picking a pillow based on your preferred sleeping position.

 For example, back sleepers might prefer something with medium firmness, and a "fluffy-yet-squishy" feel with extra loft or height in the bottom third to cradle your neck.
 On the other hand, side sleepers might benefit from a center cavity design and maximum firmness, while stomach sleepers might do best with a very thin, ultra-malleable pillow (or even no pillow at all).